 And that means it’s time to talk champagne!
 The average British marketer will drink more than 84 bottles of the stuff over the Christmas and New Year holidays.
 OK, I made that last statistic up (it’s Christmas and our Marketing Week fact checkers are already on their holidays), but it is true that the challenge of picking the right bubbly is now upon us.
 Which?
 Magazine has already made its contribution to the debate.
 Not so fast Mr Hocking.
 Most British consumers don’t buy champagne for the taste, they buy it for the brand For economists and consumer advocates who generally detest brand equity and want to reduce the world down to bare basic truths - blind testing is the ultimate exposure of over-inflated pricing and the fallacy of brand image.

+And let’s be honest, we need the help.
+Customer engagement improves brand profits.
 A model that demonstrates the link between consumer engagement and profit margins could be the necessary fuel to propel marketers into the boardroom.
 Marketers must not only engage consumers through advertising, experiences and online dialogues, but these days they need an in-depth financial understanding.
 A recently unveiled study by research consultancy Hall and Partners suggests that up to two-thirds of a brand’s profits may rely on effective consumer engagement.